 As the COVID-19 pandemic entered our country, hospitals and clinicians faced something never seen before.
 We quickly and significantly altered the playbook for disaster and emergency preparedness, collaborating, innovating, utilizing and deploying every available resource to survive the crisis.
 A crisis, unfortunately, that many are still battling.

 While COVID-19 surges continue in the midst of the influenza season, lessons learned by health systems large and small reveal the importance of teamwork, communication, flexibility, preparation and supporting the physical and mental health of all staff.
 Insights from hospital and clinical leader members of the American Hospital Association and American Society of Anesthesiologists, who navigated COVID-19 when it first arrived, reveal key strategies to provide the best patient care and keep front-line workers safe.
-In this final in a series on these lessons, we explore the massive importance of supporting our health care workforce.
+In this first in a series on these lessons, we explore setting teamwork as the baseline.

 Clinical and administrative teams that have collaborated before on projects, such as the Perioperative Surgical Home help transform health care delivery.
 COVID-19 takes this partnership to a new level.
 The lessons learned provide hope for the promise of a brighter future, in which decision making happening in a collaborative, more agile way will be the new norm.

 Additional resources are available at AHA Updates and Resources on Novel Coronavirus (COVID-19) ASA COVID-19 Informationdesigned to support those leading through crisisfostering well-being across an entire organization

 Patrice Weiss, M.D., is the past chair of American Hospital Association Committee on Clinical Leadership and the executive vice president and chief medical officer at Carilion Clinic, and Beverly Philip, M.D., is president of the American Society of Anesthesiologists.